ceph/ceph/src/cls/sem_set/DESIGN.md

        respond with bs1 in their `cur_cycle`, bs1 will be decremented thrice)
 	6. For each entry in the unordered map, decrement on the semaphore object only if the object's count is greater than 0.
+Send a grace period corresponding to the length of time since fetch times a fudge factor.
     7. If the `notify` operation errors, don't decrement anything.
 * Have some task call `compress` on a regular basis (Daily?
 Hourly?), to keep seldom used or deleted bucket shards from slowing down